 I’ve seen stories about people who win the lottery and then stay in their jobs anyway.
 Even if it isn’t a job you and I might call a dream job.
 Would that be you?
 Guessing there are a lot of people saying NO WAY!!

 As for me, if you ask whether I’d quit my job — as wonderful as my current boss is (especially if he’s reading this) — I would most definitely quit my job.
-It’s been great having an extremely flexible part-time consulting gig and working with nice people.
-But since I’m thinking it may be time for a career change anyway, a spare 50 mill or so would be most welcome.
+It’s been great having a flexible part-time consulting gig and working with nice people.
+But since I’m thinking it may be time for a career change anyway, a spare $100 mill or so (after taxes) would be most welcome.

-What I’d do if I win the lottery
+How I’d spend the money if I win the lottery

-So let’s see … what if I did win $100 million, give or take, after taxes?
+So let’s see … what if I do win $100 million, give or take a mill after those taxes?
 It’s fun to play with lottery dreams (also career dreams) as a spur-of-the-moment free-writing exercise and see what pops out.
-Here I go, just putting what pops up on the page…
+Here I go, just putting what pops into my head on the page…

 First I’d set aside about $10 million just for me, so I’d never have to work again unless I wanted to.
 Then I would probably volunteer my time offering free individual coaching and/or business consulting to companies doing work I believe in.